GSA/digitalgov.gov/content/posts/2015-04-14-live-blogging-the-analytics-dashboard-on-tax-day.md

 ---
+url: /2015/04/14/live-blogging-the-analytics-dashboard-on-tax-day/
 date: 2015-04-14 3:00:08 -0400
-title: 'Updated\: Live Blogging the Analytics Dashboard on #TaxDay'
+title: 'Updated: Live Blogging the Analytics Dashboard on #TaxDay'
 summary: '2 a.m.
-EDT, April 16 Looks like the traffic peak for #TaxDay was around 3\:00 pm when 194,301 people were on government sites.
+EDT, April 16 Looks like the traffic peak for #TaxDay was around 3:00 pm when 194,301 people were on government sites.
 We&amp;#8217;re now less than one-quarter of that traffic, and the more regular patterns of top sites are reasserting themselves.
 We&rsquo;re talking about YOU, NASA astronomy picture of the day and that wonderful'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Metrics
   - Our Work